 Real estate investors often wonder why a developer might choose to pay what seems to be an unusually high rate of mortgage interest when compared to prevailing rates.
-Well, the truth is that sometimes it’s in their long term interest to do so and raise equity capital instead.
+Well, the truth is, sometimes it’s in their long term interest to do so, instead of raising equity capital.
 This article explains the whys and why not’s from an insider’s perspective.

 - There are three ways to fund a real estate project: debt, equity, or a combination.

-- The amount of money required for a project from different sources is called the “cost of capital” and is vital to determining a developer’s “optimal capital structure.”
-It all hinges on the concept of ROE (Return on Equity) which very much takes into account leverage.
+- The costs associated with the money or capital required for a project from the various sources of capital is called the “cost of capital” and is vital to determining a developer’s “optimal capital structure.”
+It all hinges on the concept of ROE (Return on Equity), which very much takes into account leverage.

 - The choice of debt, equity, or combination financing is exceedingly complex and will depend on the circumstances and metrics of each project.
 At the very least, you may now have a better understanding of why sometimes a real estate developer will take on a high-interest first or second mortgage, bearing say 10% or 12% where going rates for standard mortgages or lines of credit are a lot less.

 How does a developer fund a real estate project?

 A developer needs capital to fund land acquisition, construction, and all soft and hard costs associated with a real estate project.
 In the absence of an unlimited bank account, they have three options: debt financing, equity financing, or a combination.

 Debt financing is accomplished through borrowing.
 Usually, this: (i) means a higher ratio of investment via debt capital as opposed to equity capital; (ii) allows for tax-deductible interest (i.e., the interest paid on debt is a business expense and is deductible); and (iii) utilizes leverage to increase the return to equity owners.